scd-systems/ulixos-slipmod/README.md

 How to Start
 ---------------------
-1. Install git client
+1\.
+Install git client

-2. Download the code:
+2\.
+Download the code:

 ```bash
 git clone https://github.com/scd-systems/ulixos-slipmod.git
 ```

-3. Create the documentation:
+3\.
+Create the documentation:

 ```bash
 cd src;
 make pdf
 ```

-4. Open the src/doc/Slip-Mod.pdf
+4\.
+Open and read the src/doc/Slip-Mod.pdf

-5. Modify/Extend/Change the source.
+5\.
+Modify/Extend/Change the source.
 Use your favorite tex/latex editor.
-Open the src/slip-mod_<language>.nw file  (language = german, english) If you are done, re-create the documentation the code or both:
+Open the `src/slip-mod_\<language\>.nw` file  (language = german, english).
+If you are done, re-create the documentation, the code or both:

 ```bash
 cd src;